 An experimental investigation was carried out during the rabi season of 2025–26 at the Agricultural Research Farm of the Department of Genetics and Plant Breeding, School of Agriculture, Lovely Professional University (LPU), Phagwara, Punjab.
 The experimental site is geographically located at 31.2554° N latitude and 75.7058° E longitude, with an altitude of 243 m above mean sea level.
 The experimental field exhibited uniform topography and climatic conditions.
-The soil of the experimental area belongs to the alluvial soils of the Doaba region, characterized by sandy loam texture, good drainage, and moderate fertility.
+The Experiment soil is alluvial typical of the Doaba region, characterized by sandy loam texture, good drainage, and moderate fertility.
 The experimental material comprised twelve diverse genotypes of mustard, including nine lines and three testers, selected based on variability in maturity duration, yield potential, and adaptability.
 The crossing programme was executed during the rabi season of 2024–25 following a Line × Tester mating design as proposed by Kempthorne (1957), to generate 27 F1 hybrids.
 The parental genotypes were sown at a spacing of 45 cm between rows and 30 cm between plants, and recommended agronomic practices were followed to ensure healthy crop growth and synchronized flowering.
-A total of 40 genotypes, comprising 12 parents and 27 F1 hybrids and one check variety, were evaluated during rabi 2025–26 in a Randomized Block Design (RBD) with three replications.
-Data were recorded on the following characters: days to 50% flowering, days to maturity, plant height (cm), number of primary branches per plant, number of secondary branches per plant, length of main raceme (cm), number of siliquae on main raceme, number of seeds per siliqua, test weight (g), seed yield per plant (g), biological yield per plant (g), and harvest index (%).
+A total of 40 genotypes, comprising 12 parents and 27 F1 hybrids and one check variety, were evaluated during the rabi season 2025–26 in a Randomized Block Design (RBD) with three replications.
+Data were recorded on the followingtraits: days to 50% flowering, days to maturity, plant height (cm), number of primary branches per plant, number of secondary branches per plant, length of main raceme (cm), number of siliquae on main raceme, number of seeds per siliqua, test weight (g), seed yield per plant (g), biological yield per plant (g), and harvest index (%).

 RESULTS AND DISCUSSION